Polkadot-Heroes/CFPs/README.md

 ### Time and Duration of the Session
 - Propose a time and duration for the session at least two weeks in advance.
 Check the events calendar for slot availability.
-- If proposing a series, provide multiple times, dates and durations.
+- If proposing a series, provide multiple times, dates, and durations.

 ### Format of the Session
 - Clearly define the format (e.g., workshop, panel discussion, hackathon).